Louvivien/tradingapp/README.md

-# Trading App
+# AI Trading App

 ## About
-Welcome to my Trading App!
+Welcome to the AI Trading App!

-It can connect to Alpaca to get positions and orders, sell and buy stocks.
+It can connect to Alpaca to get positions and orders, sell and buy stocks with trailing orders.
+It will implement AI strategies to trade.

 Credit for UI: [OktarianTB](https://github.com/OktarianTB/stock-trading-simulator)